k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

    * Open your service account's Actions ⋮ menu, then select **Create key**.
    * In the resulting **Create private key** dialog, select the **JSON** option, create the key and download it.
 2. Locate the file in the Fabric server.
-3. Set the CREDENTIAL_FILE parameter, providing the path into the file.
+3. Set the CREDENTIAL_FILE parameter, providing the path to the file.

 Other parameters: